nodejs/node/doc/api/fs.md

 not a string, Node.js will autodetect `target` type and use `'file'` or `'dir'`.
 If the `target` does not exist, `'file'` will be used.
 Windows junction points require the destination path to be absolute.
 When using `'junction'`, the `target` argument will automatically be normalized to absolute path.
+Junction points on NTFS volumes can only point to directories.

 Relative targets are relative to the link's parent directory.